simonmichael/hledger_site/src/features.md

   General and command-specific command line help is provided.
 We favour documentation-driven development.

+## Fast

+- Reports normally take a fraction of a second.
+- `hledger-ui --watch` normally updates instantly as you edit.
+- On a 2021 macbook air m1, hledger parses and analyses about 25000 transactions per second.

 ## Compatible

 hledger is a rewrite of the pioneering [Ledger CLI], aiming to